unicef/publicgoods-toolkit/appendix-sample-contract.md

 ## Sample Contract Language: Open Source Quality Assurance

-Below is an example **Statement of Work** for an open source project that includes points around Open Source Quality Assurance (OSQA).
+Below is an example **Statement of Work** for an open-source project that includes points around Open Source Quality Assurance (OSQA).

 **Overview**